tbazzan/floodisi/README.md

 ## Overview:

-- The FLOODISI (Flood Detection Integrating Spectral Water Indices) is an innovative approach designed to overcome the challenges of flood mapping using individual spectral water indices.
-By integrating multiple spectral water indices using adaptive thresholds within an automated workflow in R and Python, FLOODISI produces an Integrated Water Map (IWM).
-This enables robust detection of flooded areas and supports operational monitoring and response activities in flood-prone areas.
+FLOODISI (Flood Detection Integrating Spectral Water Indices) is an approach for open floodwater mapping based on the integration of multiple spectral water indices using adaptive thresholds.

+The workflow calculates 12 spectral water indices, applies index-specific thresholding and filtering procedures, and integrates the resulting water maps into a single product: the Integrated Water Map (IWM).

+FLOODISI is implemented in R and Python and supports Landsat 8/9 OLI/OLI-2 and Sentinel-2 MSI imagery.

+The method was developed and evaluated for mapping open floodwater during the May 2024 floods in southern Brazil.

 ## Key Features:

-- Imports multispectral images.
+- Supports Landsat 8/9 OLI/OLI-2 and Sentinel-2 MSI imagery.
+- Calculates 12 spectral water indices.
-- Provides adaptive thresholds (default).
+- Provides adaptive thresholds for individual spectral water indices.
-- Provides thresholds for noise removal (default).
+- Provides thresholds for spectral noise filtering.
-- Calculates 12 spectral water indices based on the spectral bands of the imported image.
-- Calculates and provides layers for filtering based on the spectral bands of the imported image.
-- Applies thresholding to each water spectral index.
+- Applies thresholding to each spectral water index.
+- Applies index-specific corrections to reduce false-positive detections.
-- Applies correction to each thresholded map derived from the spectral indices.
+- Generates an agreement/frequency map from the spectral water indices.
-- Integrates the thresholded maps into a single map of flooded areas, the Integrated Water Map (IWM).
+- Integrates the corrected water maps into the Integrated Water Map (IWM).
-- Calculates the flooded area for each thresholded water spectral index and the IWM.
+- Calculates mapped open-water area for individual indices and the IWM.
+- Available in both R and Python (Jupyter/Google Colab).

+## Repository Structure:

+floodisi/
+│
+├── data/
+│   ├── image_l8_l9.tif
+│   └── image_s2.tif
+│
+├── scripts_R/
+│   ├── floodisi_l8_l9_v1.R
+│   └── floodisi_s2_v1.R
+│
+├── scripts_Python/
+│   ├── floodisi_l8_l9_v1.ipynb
+│   └── floodisi_s2_v1.ipynb
+│
+├── LICENSE
+└── README.md

-## Applications:
+## Available Workflows:

-- Fast and robust flood mapping.
-- Provision of flood maps for operational applications in disaster monitoring and risk management.

-## The code package includes:
+# Landsat 8/9

-- The file “floodisi_l8_l9.R” contains R code for Landsat-8/OLI and Landsat-8/OLI-2 data.
+- scripts_R/floodisi_l8_l9_v1.R — R implementation for Landsat 8 OLI and Landsat 9 OLI-2.
-- The file “floodisi_l8_l9.ipynb” contains the code for Colab/Jupyter notebooks for Landsat-8/OLI and Landsat-8/OLI-2 data.
+- scripts_Python/floodisi_l8_l9_v1.ipynb — Python/Jupyter implementation for Landsat 8 OLI and Landsat 9 OLI-2.

+# Sentinel-2

-- The file “floodisi_s2.R” contains the R code for Sentinel-2/MSI data.
+- scripts_R/floodisi_s2_v1.R — R implementation for Sentinel-2 MSI.
-- The file “floodisi_s2.ipynb” contains the code for Colab/Jupyter notebooks for Sentinel-2/MSI data.
+- scripts_Python/floodisi_s2_v1.ipynb — Python/Jupyter implementation for Sentinel-2 MSI.

 ## The following sample datasets are provided for testing the FLOODISI workflow:

 - The file image_l8_l9.tif contains the spectral bands from Landsat 8/OLI data.
 - The file image_s2.tif contains the spectral bands from Sentinel-2/MSI data.

+## Sample Data

+Sample datasets are provided in the data/ directory for testing the FLOODISI workflow:

+- image_l8_l9.tif — sample Landsat 8/9 multispectral image.
+- image_s2.tif — sample Sentinel-2 multispectral image.

+These datasets allow users to test the workflows before applying FLOODISI to their own imagery.

 ## Quick Start

-1. Clone or download the repository.
+1. Clone or download this repository.

 2. Select the appropriate workflow:

-   - Landsat 8/9: floodisi_l8_l9_v1.R or floodisi_l8_l9_v1.ipynb
-   - Sentinel-2: floodisi_s2_v1.R or floodisi_s2_v1.ipynb
+Landsat 8/9
+- R: scripts_R/floodisi_l8_l9_v1.R
+- Python: scripts_Python/floodisi_l8_l9_v1.ipynb

+Sentinel-2
+- R: scripts_R/floodisi_s2_v1.R
+- Python: scripts_Python/floodisi_s2_v1.ipynb

-3. Use the corresponding sample image in /data.
+3. Use the corresponding sample image available in the data/ directory or provide your own multispectral image.
-4. Define the input/output directories.
+4. Define the input and output directories in the script/notebook.
 5. Run the workflow.

+## Input Data

+FLOODISI requires multispectral imagery containing the spectral bands necessary to calculate the implemented water indices.

+The current workflows support:

+- Landsat 8 OLI
+- Landsat 9 OLI-2
+- Sentinel-2 MSI

+Users applying FLOODISI to their own data should ensure that the input imagery is appropriately preprocessed and that the spectral bands correspond to those expected by the selected workflow.

+The sample datasets provided in the data/ directory can be used as references for the expected input structure.

+## Outputs

+The FLOODISI workflow generates products including:

+- Individual spectral water-index layers.
+- Thresholded water maps for each spectral index.
+- Corrected water maps after spectral filtering.
+- Water-detection agreement/frequency map.
+- Integrated Water Map (IWM).
+- Open-water area estimates for individual spectral indices and the IWM.

+The IWM represents the final integrated open-water product generated by FLOODISI.

+## Applications

+FLOODISI can support applications such as:

+- Rapid open floodwater mapping.
+- Flood-event analysis.
+- Remote sensing of flood extent.
+- Disaster monitoring.
+- Operational flood-response activities.
+- Hydrological and environmental studies.

-## References and Citations:
+## Reference:

-If you use FLOODISI in your research, please cite:

 Bazzan, T.; Rennó, C.D.; Reckziegel, E.W.; Guasselli, L.A.; Korb, C.C.
 Flood Detection Integrating Spectral Indices (FLOODISI): A Novel Approach to Open-Water Mapping.
 Geosciences 2026, 16, 325. https://doi.org/10.3390/geosciences16080325

+## Citation

+If you use FLOODISI in your research, please cite the publication above.

+@article{bazzan2026floodisi,
+  title   = {Flood Detection Integrating Spectral Indices (FLOODISI): A Novel Approach to Open-Water Mapping}, author  = {Bazzan, T. and Rennó, C. D. and Reckziegel, E. W. and Guasselli, L. A. and Korb, C. C.}, journal = {Geosciences}, volume  = {16}, pages   = {325}, year    = {2026}, doi     = {10.3390/geosciences16080325}
+}

-## How to Contribute:
+## Contributing:

+- Contributions, suggestions, and improvements are welcome.

-- Feel free to contribute!
-If you have any suggestions, don’t hesitate to open an issue or submit a pull request.
+- If you identify an issue or would like to suggest a new feature, please open an Issue or submit a Pull Request.

-- For more information and discussions, please contact: Thiago Bazzan tbazzan@gmail.com

 ## License

-This project is licensed under the **MIT License**—see the [LICENSE](LICENSE) file for more details.
+This project is distributed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+Thiago Bazzan

+- For questions, suggestions, bug reports, or discussions related to FLOODISI, please use the GitHub Issues section or contact the repository maintainer at tbazzan@gmail.com